khoinguyen0412/Classic-Snake-Game/README.md

 ```bash
 auto-py-to-exe.exe
 ```
-Remember to include the resources folder in the
+Remember to include the resources folder in the converter

 ## How to use
 You can use it as a way to practice your coding skills and play the game in your free time.
 You are free to use the code to modify and make some changes or updates.